What I do for a living Part 1: DNA

 Methods: probably the worst section.

 Sometimes you end up with more or less data than you planned.
-And most often, you didn’t just use commercial kit instructions, you probably had to piece together methods from two to ten different journal articles, many of which were not verbosely described to maintain a sort of proprietary hold on the procedures, until you end up with a heavily-citationed Frankenstein’s monster of a Methods section.
+And most often, you didn’t just use commercial kit instructionDSCN1272s, you probably had to piece together methods from two to ten different journal articles, many of which were not verbosely described to maintain a sort of proprietary hold on the procedures, until you end up with a heavily-citationed Frankenstein’s monster of a Methods section.
 Not to mention that you probably had to mess around with procedures to find just the right settings on your equipment, so you have to go back through your lab notebook and try to tease apart what you did months or years ago.
 My suggestion: write the Methods while you are running the experiment.
 Whenever you finish a procedure that worked, type it up, especially if you are stuck waiting for something to process or grow anyway.

 In 2015, I worked on the DNA sequencing section of a project that had begun four years earlier when the original animal feeding trials were run, and which had been sequenced nearly a year prior to my taking over the data.
 Not only did the original Principal Investigator (PI) have trouble digging up the project files from four years ago, but the technician who had sequenced the data was no longer a member of the lab.
 Between the two, it was very difficult to track down what had been done, and which sequencing file name corresponded to which sheep sample.
 Even if you think the project will never be published, TAKE GOOD NOTES.
 Really specific, legible ones, trust me- you’ll thank me later.